 Rose Lemonade

-A few weeks ago – well, more like a few months ago – I went to a restaurant called Kavarna after spending the morning at the Green Bay Farmer’s Market.
+A few weeks ago – well, more like a few months ago – I went to a local coffee shop called Kavarna after spending the morning at the Green Bay Farmer’s Market.

 It’s a cute, little place that serves tasty, wholesome food and unlimited iced coffee refills.
 Yes, unlimited refills.
 But, my favorite thing was the rose water lemonade.
-It reminded me so much of my favorite rose macarons at Ladureé in Paris – they’re basically the equivalent to eating a light, sugary flower.
+It reminded me so much of my favorite rose macarons at Ladureé in Paris.

-The rose water lemonade features the same floral flavors as the macarons, but the tartness of the lemonade stands on its own, preventing the rose water from being the primary taste.
-It’s the perfect drink for a hot, summer day.
+This rose water lemonade features the same floral notes as those macarons, but the tartness of the lemonade stands on its own, adding a complex yet subtle flavor.
+It’s the perfect drink for a hot, summer day and it makes a great mocktail option for brunch.

 Making changes to a recipe can result in recipe failure.
 Any substitutions listed below are simple changes that I believe will work in this recipe, but results are not guaranteed.